-This policy has several aims.
-First, plagiarism must be clearly defined, so that all departments operate on the basis of a similar understanding of plagiarism.
-Secondly, the policy encourages faculties and departments to commit themselves to educating all students thoroughly about the nature of plagiarism, as well as the conventions that apply to researching and presenting academic material in their respective disciplines.
-Thirdly, the policy provides for the use of plagiarism detection mechanisms to assist academics in both detecting and preventing incidences of plagiarism.
-Finally, the policy puts in place various procedures for dealing with students who do commit plagiarism at the various academic or NQF levels of study.
+- Ensure that departments and students have a common understanding of what plagiarism entails, and all departments, institutes, centres and units offering Rhodes University qualifications operate on the basis of a similar understanding of plagiarism when dealing with identified plagiarism cases. - Encourage faculties, departments, institutes, centres and units offering Rhodes University qualifications to commit themselves to educating all students thoroughly about the nature of plagiarism, as well as the conventions that apply to researching and presenting academic material in their respective disciplines. - Provide for the use of plagiarism detection mechanisms to assist students and academics in both detecting and preventing incidences of plagiarism. - Provide various procedures for dealing with students who do commit plagiarism in all forms of assessments at the various academic or National Qualifications Framework (NQF) levels of study (certificates, diplomas, degrees, including short courses).

-2.3 DEFINITIONS
+2.3 POLICY DEFINITIONS